Darren0422/MySQL-Database/README.md

 #### Searching the Database
+When the user selects the "Search" option, they are then prompted to enter the number of the aspect of the "Search" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 09 14" src="https://github.com/Darren0422/Databases/assets/134398985/2e62b591-dbe3-414f-a285-5b310cab69f4">

 ##### Search a Project record
+When the user selects the "Search Project" option, they are then prompted to enter the number of the aspect of the "Search Project" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 25" src="https://github.com/Darren0422/Databases/assets/134398985/48388cdf-c1f4-4014-8bca-a13d46054a4b">

 ###### Search by Project record ID